-Have you ever wondered why almond milk is so popular nowadays?
+With so many milk alternatives available, have you ever wondered why almond milk is so popular?

-Whether you're vegan, lactose intolerant, or you just don't like the taste of cow's milk - almonds are an excellent alternative.
-All of you looking for dairy-free milk, have surely already asked yourself - “Is almond milk good for me?"
+Whether you're vegan, have a lactose intolerance, have a dairy allergy, or just don't like the taste of cow's milk, almonds are an excellent alternative.
+Anyone looking for dairy-free milk has surely already asked themselves - "is almond milk good for me?"

-I mean, it's filled with healthy nutrients, enriched with vitamins, minerals, and protein, low in calories, it doesn't raise blood sugar, and it's dairy-free… Should we go on?
-Oh yes, you need to find out if almond milk is good for your acne condition - so let's see.
+It's filled with healthy nutrients and enriched with vitamins, minerals, and protein.
+It's also low in calories, doesn't raise blood sugar, and is dairy-free… should we go on?

-The name itself pretty much tells it - it's milk made from almonds.
-There are two ways in which one can get almond milk.
+The name itself sums it up - it's milk made from almonds.
+There are two ways to get almond milk.
 One way is to blend soaked, skinless almonds with water and then use a nut bag to strain the solids from the mixture.
 Another way is to add water to almond butter.

-You will end up with a nice, nutty flavor and creamy texture that's comparable to regular milk.
-Actually, apart from the flavor, almond milk has a really similar consistency and nutritional profile compared to cow's milk.
-That's because almond milk is a product designed to resemble milk.
+You'll end up with a nice, nutty flavor and creamy texture comparable to regular milk.
+Apart from the flavor, almond milk has a really similar consistency and nutritional profile compared to dairy milk.
+That's because almond milk is designed to resemble milk.
 Even though cow's milk has more protein, it's still too little to make much difference to your diet.
-What makes almond milk healthier, is fortifying of vitamin D, which cow's milk doesn't have.
+What makes almond milk healthier is the fortifying of vitamin D, which cow's milk doesn't have.

-If you want the healthiest option, choose almond milk that does not contain added sugar.
-Most brands are enriched with vitamins, minerals or protein, which can be very beneficial to you, especially if you are cutting out dairy.
+If you want the healthiest option, choose almond milk that doesn't contain added sugar.
+Most brands are enriched with vitamins, minerals, or protein, which can be very beneficial to you, especially if you are cutting out dairy.

-We've already touched this subject, but let's make things clear.
+We've already touched on this subject, but let's clarify things.

-Another difference between the two products is fat content.
-Unless you go for skim cow's milk, which contains no fat, regular milk includes animal fats.
-This is bad news for your heart and skin since animal fats are mostly saturated fats.
+Another difference between the two products is the fat content.
+Although skim cow's milk contains no fat, whole milk includes animal fats.
+This is bad news for your heart and skin's health since animal fats are mostly saturated fats.

-It's worthy to note that almond milk contains less protein, and some experts warn that nutrients from plant-based sources are more difficult for the body to absorb, which can lead to nutritional deficiencies if you have a poor diet.
+It's worth noting that almond milk contains less protein, and some experts warn that nutrients from plant-based sources are more difficult for the body to absorb, which can lead to nutritional deficiencies if you have a poor diet.

 This plant-based alternative contains a number of skin-nourishing compounds that can potentially improve your complexion.

-For example, the Vitamin E and other antioxidants present in these nuts can eliminate the harmful free radicals from your body.
-As a result, your breakouts might become less frequent, and your skin can remain younger-looking for a longer period.
-There are several studies that have linked low levels of Vitamin E to severe acne breakouts.
+For example, the Vitamin E and other antioxidants present in these nuts can eliminate harmful free radicals from your body.
+As a result, your breakouts might become less frequent, and your skin could remain younger-looking for a longer period.
+Several studies have linked low levels of Vitamin E to severe acne breakouts.

-Almonds are also rich in monosaturated, healthy fats, which are important in keeping the skin healthy.
+Almonds are also rich in healthy monosaturated fats, which are important in ensuring healthy skin.
 The Omega-6 Fatty Acids are the building blocks of cell membranes.
-Consuming food rich in fatty-acids helps prevent skin dryness and keeps the skin healthy and hydrated.
+Consuming food rich in fatty acids helps prevent skin dryness and keeps the skin healthy and hydrated.

-The milk itself is healthy, nutritious, and keeps overall skin health in good condition.
-But, yes there are some rules you need to make sure you are following.
+The milk itself is healthy and nutritious and keeps overall skin health in good condition.
+But, yes, there are some rules you need to make sure you're following.

-First, nut allergies - some people are allergic to nuts, and consuming almond milk can trigger allergic reactions.
-If you've ever experienced any adverse consequences after eating almonds, then please stay away from almond milk.
-There are plenty of other plant-based milk sources that might be a better fit for you.
+First, nut allergies.
+Some people are allergic to nuts, and drinking almond milk can trigger an allergic reaction.
+If you've ever experienced any adverse consequences after eating almonds, please avoid almond milk.
+Plenty of other plant-based milk sources might be a better fit for you.

 Second, be careful which brand you buy.
 Some milk products are filled with refined sugar and other chemicals that might cause more damage to your skin.
 Search for the unsweetened option.

-Finally, how can you be one-hundred percent sure there will be no side-effects of consuming almond milk?
+Finally, how can you be one hundred percent sure there will be no side effects from consuming almond milk?
 Well, make your own!
 It's a really simple and fast procedure and we can tell you how to do it.

-No, don’t worry, you won’t need to get up early in the morning to milk the almonds.
-Actually, all it takes is to go to your closest supermarket and buy almonds.
-When you come back home, leave them in a bowl of water to soak for a couple of hours or even better - overnight.
 This will soften the almonds' skin, making it easier afterward to peel it off.
 Next, put the skinless almonds in a blender, add water and mix until smooth.
-Finally, strain the mixture through a cheesecloth or nut milk bag, to filter out the solids from the liquid.
+Finally, strain the mixture through a cheesecloth or nut milk bag to filter out the solids from the liquid.
 And, voila - you just made your own healthy and nutritious almond milk.
 Enjoy!

-An ideal combo for dry skin.
-Blend together 2 tbsp of almond with one tbsp until you get a thick, smooth paste.
-Take a cotton ball and apply a thin layer on your face.
-Wait to dry off and then rinse off with cold water.
+This recipe is an ideal combo for dry skin.
+Blend together two tbsp of almond milk with one tbsp of oats until you get a thick, smooth paste.
+Take a cotton ball and apply a thin layer to your face.
+Wait to dry off, and then rinse off with cold water.
 You can use this mask two to three times a week.
 This paste will remove dead cells and moisturize your skin.